gaborkukucska/TrippleEffect/README.md

 **Version:** 2.25 <!-- Updated Version -->

 **TrippleEffect** is an asynchronous, collaborative multi-agent framework built with Python, FastAPI, and WebSockets.
-It features a central **Admin AI** that initiates projects and a dedicated **Project Manager** agent per session that handles detailed task tracking and team coordination.
+It features a central **Admin AI** that initiates projects and a dedicated **Project Manager** agent per session that handles detailed task creation/tracking and agent/team creation/coordination.
 This framework is predominantly developed by various LLMs guided by Gabby.

 ## Quick Start (using scripts)